PoojaB01/DelaunayViz/README.md

 This is a web portal developed using Vanilla JS to explain the working of Bowyer-Watson Algorithm.

-To learn about the algorithm, refer the [presentatio](Presentation.pdf).
+To learn about the algorithm, refer the [presentation](Presentation.pdf).

 Access the demonstration using https://poojab01.github.io/DelaunayViz/.